-- Ventilation in Shipyard Employment (PDF*).
+- Ventilation in Shipyard Employment.
 OSHA Publication 3639-04, (2013).

 - OSHA reissues Shipbreaking National Emphasis Program and updates Shipyard PPE directive to include PPE Payment.
-OSHA Trade News Release, (2010, November 29).
+OSHA Trade News Release, (November 29, 2010).

 - Examining Fatal Shipyard Accidents.
 OSHA Video.
 Provides animated re-enactments of fatal accidents investigated by OSHA.